Politics of Bihar: Administration and governments

-The constitutional head of the Government of Bihar is the Governor, who is appointed by the President of India.
-Executive power rests with the Chief Minister and the cabinet.
-The political party or the coalition of parties that has a majority in the Legislative Assembly forms the government.
-The first Chief Minister of Bihar was Krishna Sinha and the first Deputy Chief Minister was Anugrah Narayan Sinha.
+The constitutional head of the Government of Bihar is the Governor, appointed by the President of India.
+The Chief Minister and the cabinet hold executive power.
+The political party or the coalition of parties with a majority in the Legislative Assembly forms the government.
+The first Chief Minister of Bihar was Krishna Sinha, and the first Deputy Chief Minister was Anugrah Narayan Sinha.